orteippietro/cap3IA/README.md

 # cap3IA
-# In this repository a set of exrcise of cap3 book "Intelligenza artificiale Cogito ergo sum"
+# In this repository a set of exercise of cap3 book "Intelligenza artificiale Cogito ergo sum"